r3mcos3/HomeAssistantFiles/README.md

 # Home Assistant Files

-this are my files to reference to, templates, scrape sensors, and dashboard configuration.
+this are my files to reference to, templates, scrape sensors, and dashboard configuration files.